-Some of the notable attractions include museums like the Ateneum, the Seurasaari, and the National Museum of Finland, Suomenlinna Sea Fortress and Helsinki Cathedral.
+Some of the notable attractions include museums like the Ateneum, the Seurasaari, and the National Museum of Finland, the Suomenlinna Sea Fortress, and the Helsinki Cathedral.

 All of these are sites located conveniently in the city, making Helsinki one of the best weekend city breaks in Europe.